Travel nurses deal with stress, loneliness and mistrust while serving as a Covid-19 rapid deployment system - KESQ

 Evan Carroscia has spent half of his two years in the field of nursing working during the pandemic.

-As a cardiovascular ICU nurse from Cleveland, Ohio, Carroscia had experience he could lend to other coronavirus hotspots and had been thinking about traveling for a while.
-So, in December he took his first contract in San Diego, California.
+As a cardiovascular ICU nurse from Cleveland, Carroscia had experience he could lend to other coronavirus hotspots and had been thinking about traveling for a while.
+So, in December he took his first contract in San Diego.

 He was motivated to help where needed, but also to build his skills, he said.